 5. Use a Harness in the Car

-You should only take your pet on journeys when you are confident he/she can travel comfortably.
-As a driver, your eyes should be firmly on the road, along with your attention.
-You don’t need to be worrying that your dog is getting stressed or trying to gnaw his/her way out of the crate or harness!
+You should only take your pet on journeys when you are confident they can travel comfortably.
+As a driver, your eyes should be firmly on the road, and your attention should be there as well.

 6. Training Basic Commands

-Before you set off on any trip, it would also be wise to train the basic commands: sit, stop, and leave:
+Before you set off on any trip, it would also be wise to train the basic commands: sit, stop, and leave.

-- “Sit” will keep your dog out of trouble in restaurants
+- "Sit" will keep your dog out of trouble in restaurants.

-- “Stop” could help save his life around busy roads or parking lots
+- "Stop" could help save his life around busy roads or parking lots.

-- “Leave” could be that saving grace that keeps you from spending the night in the ER
+- "Leave" could be that saving grace that keeps you from spending the night in the ER.

 See also: Husky Trekking with Spruce Island Husky